Session Time-Travel

 | Session | Group of related snapshots with shared context | Multiple files |

-Restoring from a session is simple and safe:
+Applying a session state is simple and safe:

 Step 1: Identify the Session